 Connected to the Great Miami Recreational Trail, this loop trail starts in downtown Piqua and follows the Great Miami River north to Swift Run Lake.
 It then returns south along the Swift Run canal to Echo Lake, passing the blooming trees and labyrinth at Forest Hill Cemetery (as well as the veteran flags pictured below right), and Fountain Park before eventually returning to downtown Piqua.
 It’s a great trail because the scenery is always changing.
 It's also very stroller-friendly.
 Click HERE to view a map of the trail system in Piqua.

 7875 N. Cresent Rd.

-This cemetery has a number of beautiful statues, as well as wide open spaces and beautiful spring foliage.
+This cemetery has a number of beautiful statues, as well as wide open spaces and beautiful spring and fall foliage.

 9. Maple Ridge Reserve in Covington

 10430 Rt.
 185

 Located near two other Miami County Parks, Maple Ridge Reserve has a large trail system that passes through three distinct areas in the park – by the Stillwater River (and the maple sugaring house pictured below), through the woods and a large prairie.
 Watch for lots of wildflowers and mushrooms along the trails, as well as a fishing pond that attracts people and birds.
 (The other two parks, all located within a mile or so of each other, are Stillwater Prairie Reserve and Goode Prairie Preserve.

 Although the nature center is closed, the trail is open for visitors.
 Just drop $5 in the outside payment box and explore one of the most unique 450 acres in Ohio.
 The area is considered a fen.
 It was left behind by retreating glaciers some 12,000 years ago.
 The preserve is known for its amazing wildflower displays and its unique wildlife.
 Plan your visit HERE.